ucrdatacenter/ucrdatacenter.github.io/courses/SCIBIOM303/workshop2.md

 ![](workshop2_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-We can see that HSAD is consistently near 0 degrees Celsius between temperatures 20-25, and after 30 degrees Celsius, it increases steeply, almost in a linear way.
-This is as expected, as being in environments with higher temperature leads to a rise in core body temperature, which can lead to the development of heatstroke ([source](https://www.mayoclinic.org/diseases-conditions/heat-stroke/symptoms-causes/syc-20353581)).
+The number of heatstroke-related ambulance dispatches increases significantly when the temperature exceeds 30°C. This trend aligns with what we expect because higher temperatures can cause a rapid rise in core body temperature, leading to heatstroke ([source](https://www.mayoclinic.org/diseases-conditions/heat-stroke/symptoms-causes/syc-20353581)).

-# Creating a plot with Tempmax and Date
+# Trends Over Time

-Now we can create a scatter plot to showcase the trends in the maximum temperature (Tempmax) over time (Date) in Hiroshima in 2015.
+We will create another plot to show how maximum temperature changes over time in Hiroshima in 2015.

 ``` r
 ggplot(hiroshima_2015, aes(x = Date, y = Tempmax)) +